InsBank: Evolving Instruction Subset for Ongoing Alignment: Introduction

-To address these challenges, we propose Progressive Instruction Bank Evolution (\textbf{PIBE}) for continuous and efficient selection of the optimal instruction subset.
-PIBE employs a gradual manner of selection to evolve InsBank, ensuring long-term efficiency.
-Unlike the naive approach, PIBE significantly reduces evolution costs by excluding previously filtered-out data and focusing only on newly proposed and current InsBank data.
-However, the absence of past data changes the distribution of candidates, making it critical to preserve historical distribution information during evolution.
-Existing diversity-driven data selection methods \citep{ds-deita, ds-self-evolve} fall into two main categories: k-nearest neighbor (k-NN) \citep{indiv_eval_semantic1} and geometry-based coreset sampling \citep{indiv_eval_coreset1}.
-However, both of them rely solely on local information from a few neighboring points, making it difficult to record and utilize the rich information of previously eliminated data.
-Consequently, they cannot capture global relationships between points or provide robust individual diversity scores for effective ranking.
+Additionally, the orderliness of InsBank calls for an overall score that integrates both individual quality and diversity signals.
+While quality scores can be readily obtained through manual or model-based annotation, measuring individual diversity requires global comparisons among candidates.
+Unfortunately, existing instruction data selection methods struggle to effectively represent and combine quality and diversity for ranking purposes.
+This challenge is further exacerbated by the absence of historical data, which alters the distribution of candidates and underscores the need to retain historical data distributional information during evolution.
+Existing diversity-driven data selection methods \citep{ds-deita, ds-self-evolve} typically fall into two categories: k-nearest neighbor (k-NN) approaches \citep{indiv_eval_semantic1} and geometry-based coreset sampling methods \citep{indiv_eval_coreset1}.
+Both of them rely exclusively on local information from a limited number of neighboring points, which limits their ability to capture global relationships and provide reliable individual diversity scores for ranking.
+Furthermore, they lack mechanisms to preserve information about previously discarded data, making them ill-suited for progressive selection.
 Inspired by Affinity Propagation \citep{cluster-ap}, we frame InsBank data selection as an exemplar election process, where the representativeness of each data point is quantified through an iterative voting mechanism.
 The representativeness further serves as the individual diversity score, and the voting results are passed to the next iteration as historical information to preserve the distribution of absent data.
 Moreover, existing data selection methods either prioritize quality or diversity \citep{ds-alpagasus}, or address them sequentially \citep{ds-deita}, failing to consider both aspects equally.
-In contrast, our diversity score integrates seamlessly with the quality score, enabling comprehensive and flexible instruction selection and InsBank ranking.
+Conversely, our diversity score integrates seamlessly with the quality score, enabling comprehensive and flexible instruction selection and InsBank ranking.